 - 4.3.1 Allowable roster size is to be determined by the Competition Committee.
-At the Special Olympics World Games, the roster size may not exceed 10 players. - 4.3.2 Plavers - 4.3.2.1 Six field players and two goalies should be the recommended minimum roster size. - 4.3.2.2 Players may be field players or goalkeepers.
-No other players than those noted in the match record are allowed to participate in the match or ne in their own substitution zones. - 4.3.2.3 During play, at the most four players in each team, including only one goalkeeper, may be on the rink simultaneously. - 4.3.2.4 For the referees to start a match, each team shall have at least three field players and a properly equipped goalkeeper, or the final score shall be 3-0 to the non-offending team.
-During play, each team must be able to play with at least three players, or the match shall be stopped and the final score shall be 3-0 to the non-offending team, or the achieved result if this is more advantageous for the non-offending team. - 4.3.2.5 Substitution of players - 4.3.2.5.1 Substitution of players may take place at any time and an unlimited number of times during a match. - 4.3.2.5.2 All substitutions shall take place in the team's own substitution zone.
-A player leaving the rink has to be on his way passing over the board before a substitute may enter the rink.
-An injured player leaving the rink outside their own substitution zone must not be replaced until play is interrupted.
+At the Special Olympics World Games, the roster size may not exceed 10 players. - 4.3.2 Players - 4.3.2.1 Six field players and two goalies should be the recommended minimum roster size. - 4.3.2.2 Players may be field players or goalkeepers.
+No other players than those noted in the match record are allowed to participate in the match or ne in their own substitution zones. - 4.3.2.3 During play, at the most four players in each team, including only one goalkeeper, may be on the rink simultaneously. - 4.3.2.4 For the referees to start a match, each team shall have at least three field players and a properly equipped goalkeeper, or the final score shall be 3-0 to the nonoffending team.
+During play, each team must be able to play with at least three players, or the match shall be stopped and the final score shall be 3-0 to the nonoffending team, or the achieved result if this is more advantageous for the nonoffending team.